Blog Posts

 Dads: The Forgotten Attachment Figures?

-How 70 Years of Attachment Science Reshaped Fathers’ Role Not too long ago, I wrote the first entry of my Read more
+How 70 Years of Attachment Science Reshaped Fathers’ Role Not too long ago, I wrote the first entry of my attachment myth-busting series.
+In this series, I aim at providing concise examples of the most prevalent myths surrounding attachment theory and science as well as more accurate and up-to-date explanations.
+I am now revisiting some… Read more

 Why attachment is foundational for effective leadership

 Introducing our new attachment-informed leadership (AIL) framework Leadership comes in many different shapes and forms.
-As eloquently pointed out by Read more
+As eloquently pointed out by Stogdill, there are almost as many different definitions of leadership as there are people who have tried to define it.
+According to Northouse, it nonetheless appears that four components are central to leadership: (a) Leadership… Read more

 Is your brain securely attached?
 Part I: What’s the brain got to do with it?

-It’s now been about twenty years since I embarked on my scientific journey to study the Social Neuroscience of Human Attachment Read more
+It’s now been about twenty years since I embarked on my scientific journey to study the Social Neuroscience of Human Attachment (SoNeAt).
+This series with the overarching title “Is your brain securely attached?” is a reflection of my journey: how everything started, the challenges and achievements it entailed, the insights it revealed, whom I met along… Read more